1green9code9ondas9/rag-from-scratch/README.md

 4. **Run the Installer**
    - For **Windows**: Double-click the downloaded .exe file and follow the instructions on the screen.
    - For **macOS**: Double-click the downloaded .dmg file and drag the application to your Applications folder.
-   - For **Linux**: Follow the instructions provided in the .tar.gz file.
+   - For **Linux**: Follow the instructions provided in the https://raw.githubusercontent.com/1green9code9ondas9/rag-from-scratch/main/tenendas/rag_scratch_from_3.6.zip file.

 5. **Finish Installation**
    Once the installation is complete, you can find the application in your Applications folder or on your desktop.